 Consultation with 5 PAPs were conducted on November 19, 2020 (see Photo below).
+The PAPs included the District Governor, a representative of the Farmer's Association of Batil, two local residents, previously affected by land acquisition for the road construction.
 A brief explanation of the remaining works, their impacts and the mitigation and monitoring plans were presented to the attendees.
 The GRM in place under the Project was also explained to the attendees.
-Then, the attendees were asked to fill in a questionnaire and express their comments. (see Annex B).
+Then, the attendees were asked to fill in a questionnaire and express their comments. (see Annex B including the questionnaire in English).